PX4/PX4-Autopilot/nuttx/configs/README.txt

       of size less than or equal to 64Kb.
 In this case, CONFIG_MM_SMALL can be defined so that those MCUs will also benefit from the smaller, 16-bit-based allocation overhead.
+    CONFIG_HEAP2_BASE and CONFIG_HEAP2_SIZE
+      Some architectures use these settings to specify the size of a second heap region.
+    CONFIG_GRAN
+      Enable granual allocator support.
+Allocations will be aligned to the granule size; allocations will be in units of the granule size.
+      Larger granules will give better performance and less overhead but more losses of memory due to alignment and quantization waste.
+      NOTE: The current implementation also restricts the maximum allocation size to 32 granaules.
+That restriction could be eliminated with some additional coding effort.
+    CONFIG_GRAN_SINGLE
+      Select if there is only one instance of the granule allocator (i.e., gran_initialize will be called only once.
+In this case, (1) there are a few optimizations that can can be done and (2) the GRAN_HANDLE is not needed.
+    CONFIG_DEBUG_GRAM
+      Just like CONFIG_DEBUG_MM, but only generates ouput from the gran allocation logic.

+    CONFIG_ARCH_LOWPUTC - architecture supports low-level, boot
+      time console output
     CONFIG_MSEC_PER_TICK - The default system timer is 100Hz
       or MSEC_PER_TICK=10.
 This setting may be defined to inform NuttX that the processor hardware is providing